neurodebian/neurodebian/sandbox/schroot-fslview.rst

    Qt4 was first released in 2005, and current stable series 4.7 released appeared in September 2010.

-Because of the age and discontinued upstream support, `Qt3 was orphaned`_ in Debian, and tools relying on it were encouraged to migrate to use Qt4.
+Because of its age and discontinued upstream support, `Qt3 was orphaned`_ in Debian, and tools relying on it were encouraged to migrate to use Qt4.
 As a result, although Qt3 itself is still present in Debian (and thus Ubuntu), VTK GUI support for Qt3 (package `libvtk5.4-qt3`_) which fslview uses, was removed from Debian due to Qt3 deprecation.
-Once again, it was not removed just to annoy people, but rather because it became unfeasible to maintain its robust building and functioning.
-So nowadays fslview_ package is present only in the previous releases of Debian and Ubuntu which carry libvtk5.4-qt3 library.
+It should be made clear that it was not removed to annoy people, but rather because it became unfeasible to maintain its robust building and functioning.
+So nowadays fslview_ is present only in those previous releases of Debian and Ubuntu which carry the libvtk5.4-qt3 library.
 Those are -- Debian squeeze (stable), Ubuntu nutty and maverick.
-If you upgraded your system from one of those releases, good chance is that you still have fslview (and required libraries) installed although not available from the APT repository you are using.
-They might even work.
-But fresh systems installations will not have them.
+If you upgraded your system from one of those releases, chances are that you still have fslview (and required libraries) installed although not they are not available from the APT repository anymore.
+Therefore fresh systems installations will not have them at all.

 .. _`Qt3 was orphaned`: http://lists.debian.org/debian-devel/2011/05/msg00236.html
 .. _`libvtk5.4-qt3`: http://packages.debian.org/search?keywords=libvtk5.4-qt3